UKCEH Land Cover® plus Crops sample datasets viewer

 - Control of Crop Subsidies and Levies

 Land Cover plus: Crops was developed in conjunction with Anglian Water.
-Water companies require detailed agricultural land cover data for improved catchment modelling in the context of drinking water quality.
-Anglian Water’s assessment of LC+ products concluded that they have the potential to allow more accurate modelling of pesticide sources and transport pathways within catchments.
-Land Cover plus “has the potential to enhance the current Drinking Water Safety Planning approach for diffuse agricultural sources of contamination in terms of hazard identification, risk assessment and risk management."
+Water companies require detailed agricultural data for improved catchment modelling in the context of drinking water quality.
+Anglian Water’s assessment of UKCEH Land Cover® plus: Crops is that the maps have the potential for more accurate modelling of pesticide sources and transport pathways within catchments.
+The product "has the potential to enhance the current Drinking Water Safety Planning approach for diffuse agricultural sources of contamination in terms of hazard identification, risk assessment and risk management."

-Up-to-date crop maps are a vital resource for stakeholders who have an obligation to safeguard our environment.
+Up-to-date crop, national maps are a vital resource for those who safeguard our environment.
 Agriculture impacts directly on biogeochemical and water cycles, nutrient balances and hydrological and biological systems.
-Through a better understanding of crop distribution, crop rotations and their downstream consequences, changes in practice might be devised and implemented to bring about reduced pollution, wildlife conservation and improved control over the spread of crop diseases.
+Through a better understanding of crop distribution, crop rotations and their downstream consequences, changes in practice might be implemented to reduce pollution, conserve wildlife and control the spread of crop diseases.

-CEH Land Cover® plus: Crops is an important new source of information for Agri-business, providing advisors and suppliers with intelligence on the precise location of crops grown and in coming years with field-based information on crop rotations.
+UKCEH Land Cover® plus: Crops is an important source of information for Agri-business, providing advisors and suppliers with intelligence on the precise location of crops grown and in coming years with field-based information on crop rotations and changing cropping patterns.

-CEH Land Cover® plus: Crops is vector data, where each polygon represents a field or cropping parcel and is attributed with the crop class.
+UKCEH Land Cover® plus: Crops is vector data, where each polygon represents a field or cropping parcel and is attributed with the crop class.